cjwinchester/ire-2018-python-for-data-analysis/README.md

 **Find a newsroom project that Python can help you solve (rather than setting out to "learn Python").** Python is a tool that you can use to accomplish some goal.
 Don't feel like you have to be a master before you can start writing scripts -- find a project and get cracking.

 **Break the problem into manageable chunks.** Take things one step at a time.
 Don't think about everything you need to do in order to get an Slack alert whenever a batch of new campaign finance data is posted that includes the governor's family.
-Think about what you need to do to fetch the page.
+Instead, think about what you need to do to fetch the page.
 Write that code, one step at a time, and run it to make sure it works.
 Then think about what you need to do to parse the HTML.
 Then worry about writing a function to hit Slack.
-That way you'll catch errors quicker and you'll be able to see more clearly where problems are being introduced.
+With this approach, you'll catch errors quicker and see more clearly where problems are being introduced.

 ![baby steps to the elevator](img/bob.jpg "He's doing the work, he's not a slacker!")

-Sketching out your ideas on paper, in _pseudocode_, can be a good way to break things down.
-In other words, write out the things you want to accomplish informally, not worrying about syntax -- just get the ideas down on paper.
+Sketching out your ideas on paper, in [_pseudocode_](http://www.unf.edu/~broggio/cop2221/2221pseu.htm), can be a good way to break things down.
+Write out the things you want to accomplish informally, not worrying about syntax -- just get the ideas down on paper.
 Then come back and translate what you have into working code.

 **Ask for help.** You have many friends in journalism who want to help you succeed.
 Here are just a handful of places where you can post Python questions and get help: